 Brooklyn Bedding is a unique retailer of direct-to-consumer mattresses.
-Unlike many bed-in-a-box companies, they own their own factory.
+Unlike many bed-in-a-box companies, Brooklyn Bedding owns its own factory.
 This allows them to sell quality mattresses at a value price.

 Is it true comfort at a value price?
 Read on for my full review.

-- You Are Looking For An Awesome Value– The Bowery is the most affordable of the Brooklyn Bedding mattress line.
-For an all foam mattress, the Bowery is very affordable.
-The Queen is priced under $700 which, for me, is a great deal.
+- You are looking for an awesome value.
+The Bowery is the most affordable of the Brooklyn Bedding mattress line.
+For an all-foam mattress, the Bowery is very affordable.
+The Queen is priced under $700, which, in my opinion, is a great deal.

-- You Are A Lighter Or Medium Weight Side Sleeper– If you are my size, smaller, or just a bit bigger, the mattress has a nice soft feel.
-I am 5’9, 160 lbs and I felt nice pressure relief on my shoulders and hips.
-Larger side sleepers may not have the same experience as they press through to the firmer support layers beneath.
-For them, it might not be as pressure relieving.
+- You are a lighter- or medium-weight side sleeper.
+If you are my size, smaller, or just a bit bigger, the mattress has a nice, soft feel.
+I am 5’9 and 160 lb, and I felt nice pressure relief on my shoulders and hips while lying on this mattress.
+Heavier-weight side sleepers may not have the same experience if they press through to the firmer support layers beneath.
+For them, the mattress might not be as pressure relieving.

-You Might Not Want To Pick The Bowery If:
+You Might Not Like The Bowery If …

-- You Want An Extra Firm Mattress– The Bowery may be a little too soft and not offer enough support for stomach or back sleepers who need a more firm mattress.
+- You want an extra-firm mattress.
+The Bowery may be a little too soft and not offer enough support for stomach or back sleepers who need a firmer mattress.

-- You Are A Larger Side Sleeper– That upper layer is very soft and, if you are heavier, you may press down to the firmer layers beneath.
+- You are a heavier-weight side sleeper.
+That upper layer is very soft, and if you are heavier, you may press down to the firmer layers beneath.
 If this happens, you probably won’t feel the best pressure relief on your shoulders and hips.
-Our staff writer Marten, who is larger than me, felt like the Bowery was firmer than I did and not quite as pressure relieving on his shoulders and hips.
+Our staff writer Marten, who is larger than me, felt like the Bowery was firmer than I did and not quite as pressure-relieving on his shoulders and hips.

-- You Want That Slow Sinking In Feeling– Energex foam responds very quickly, so you won’t feel that slow compression found with some memory foam mattresses.
-This is, of course, just personal preference, but it is something to note.
+- You want that slow, “sinking in” feeling.
+Energex foam responds very quickly, so you won’t feel that slow compression found with some memory foam mattresses.
+This is just a matter of personal preference, but it is something to note.

 - This mattress is 10” tall.